-- 1. Be able to reliably and confidently tie and use a Münter hitch for belaying, rappelling and lowering - 2.
-Be able to reliably and confidently tie a butterfly knot (Alpine butterfly) and know its uses - 3.
-Be able to reliably and confidently tie and use a Radium load-releasing hitch - 4.
+- b.
+Rappel rack - c.
+Figure 8 descender - d.
+Other mechanical belay and lowering devices owned by your team - 3.
 Be able to rig and manage lowering and raising systems for steep low angle rope rescue (steep semi-technical evacs) including: - a.
 Mechanical braking systems - b.
-3:1 hauling systems, including using a Radium load-releasing hitch and other rigging to switch from lower to raise and from raise to lower - 5.
-Know the advantages and disadvantages of single-line systems, single-line systems with a separate backup, and dual-capability two-tensioned line systems. - 6.
+3:1 hauling systems, including using a Radium load-releasing hitch and other rigging to switch from lower to raise and from raise to lower

+- 4. Know the advantages, disadvantages, safety considerations and appropriate situations for use of: - a.
+Single-line systems - b.
+Single-line systems with a separate belay - c.
+Two-tensioned (dual-capability) line systems - 5.
 Know general principles for setting up a helicopter landing zone (LZ), and principles for those on the ground interacting with a helicopter crew, including essential elements of safety